Lèvres de sang: Cast

+Production

+Filming of Lèvres de Sang took place in Paris.
+Rollin shot numerous sequences in abandoned and decrepit section of Belleville that was in the process of being demolished.
+The ruin featured in the film is the Château Gaillard in Eure, Normandy.

+Release

 Home media

 Lèvres de Sang was released on DVD in the US by Image Entertainment on 9 November 1999 in a widescreen, letterboxed 1.65:1 version, with a French Dolby Digital 1.0 audio track and English subtitles.
 The special features included a stills gallery and filmography.

 It was released in the UK by Redemption Films on 29 March 2004 in a widescreen, letterboxed 1.65:1 version, with a French Dolby Digital 2.0 audio track and English subtitles.
 The special features included the theatrical trailer and a stills gallery.

 It was released in Europe by Encore Entertainment on 30 November 2005 as a 3-disc limited edition set with a new anamorphic widescreen 1.78:1 version and a French Dolby Digital 2.0 audio track with English, Dutch, German, Italian, Spanish, Portuguese, Finnish, Danish, Norwegian, Swedish and Polish subtitles.
 The special features included an introduction by Rollin; a selected scenes commentary by Rollin; interviews with Castel, Perry and Philippe; the featurette This Beach That Follows Me; the short film Les Amours Jaunes; and a 64-page booklet.

 The film was released again in the US by Redemption on 29 July 2008 in its original widescreen version, and a French Dolby Digital 2.0 audio track with English subtitles.
 The extras included an introduction by Rollin, interviews with Perry and Philippe, and a stills gallery.

-Lèvres de Sang was released on Blu-ray in 2012 by Kino Lorber as part of a five-disc collection, along with La Rose de Fer, Fascination, Le Frisson des Vampires and La Vampire Nue.
+Lèvres de Sang was released on Blu-ray in 2012 by Kino Lorber as part of a five-disc collection, along with La Rose de Fer, Fascination, Le Frisson des Vampires and La Vampire Nue; a standalone disc was also released.

+In October 2023, Indicator Films released limited edition 4K UHD and standard Blu-ray editions of the film in both the United Kingdom and United States, featuring newly-commissioned bonus material.